jazzdotdev/mary-poppins/README.md

 $ mp uninstall <app-name>
 ```

-To fix dependencies of any manually cloned torchbear app:
+To download the dependencies of any manually cloned torchbear app:
 ```bash
 $ mp unpack
 ```